Prog rockers Umphrey’s McGee jam at Penn’s Peak in Jim Thorpe on Jan. 28

 With over 2,200 gigs and five million tracks sold, they’ve enjoyed countless milestones.
 2002 saw them perform at the first-ever Bonnaroo and sell more CDs than any other act on the bill.
 They became the “first group to launch its own single artist streaming service” with umlive.net, which houses recordings of every gig since 2005.
 The service has since grown and now lives on through nugs.net, which is used by the likes of Pearl Jam, Bruce Springsteen, and more.
 They recorded 10 tracks in one day at Abbey Road for “The London Session” in 2015.
 Notably, 2016’s “Zonkey” mashed up the strangest of bedfellows into a critically acclaimed collection that unites Radiohead and Beck, The Weeknd and Fleetwood Mac, Talking Heads and Bob Marley, Metallica and Gorillaz, and more.

 That adventurousness extends to their legendary audience immersion experiences.
-From their initial bar gigs in 1998 to three nights playing to packed crowds at the legendary Red Rocks Amphitheatre in 2017, the group have simultaneously remained intensely committed to their fans.
+From their initial bar gigs in 1998 to three nights playing to packed crowds at the legendary Red Rocks Amphitheatre in 2017, the group has simultaneously remained intensely committed to their fans.
 Beyond intimate backstage encounters and ski trips with their most diehard fans, Umphrey’s McGee instituted the groundbreaking “Headphones & Snowcones” program, granting fans access to professional headphones and a soundboard-quality mix at shows.
-At their UMBowl, they empowered the audience to vote on the setlist in real-time and choose favorite improv themes via text message.
-In 2017, they stepped into another realm altogether by integrating themselves into the VR Platform Endless Riff.
+At their UMBowl, they empowered the audience to vote on the setlist in real time and choose favorite improv themes via text message.
+In 2017, they stepped into another realm altogether by integrating themselves into the VR platform Endless Riff.